Jordi-Perez-Guijarro/code_and_data_Extension-of-Clifford-Data-Regression/README.md

 ```
 .
 ├── DATA_paper_CDR/        # All data used to generate the paper's figures, organized by figure
-├── library_QEM.py         # Core functions imported by all other scripts
+├── Scripts_CDR ──  library_QEM.py         # Core functions imported by all other scripts
-├── script_figure_*.py     # One script per figure, for data generation and/or plotting
+                └── script_figure_*.py     # One script per figure, for data generation and/or plotting
 └── README.md
 ```